pixel

 INDICATION

-TIBSOVO is an isocitrate dehydrogenase-1 (IDH1) inhibitor indicated for patients with a susceptible IDH1 mutation as detected by an FDA-approved test for the treatment of adult patients with locally advanced or metastatic cholangiocarcinoma who have been previously treated.
+TIBSOVO is indicated for patients with a susceptible isocitrate dehydrogenase-1 (IDH1) mutation as detected by an FDA-approved test for the treatment of adult patients with locally advanced or metastatic cholangiocarcinoma who have been previously treated.

 IMPORTANT SAFETY INFORMATION